raymondem42/BeerPong/README.md

 # BeerPong
 This is a Robot that will make a beer pong shot wherever the the cup is

-This is the rough outline of what we are going to do for the project
+This is the rough outline of what we are going to do for the project.
+It should be done sometime in the next 10 days or so.

 step 0.